 Still, cult status and critical respectability are nothing to be sniffed at, and the Hoodoo Gurus came back to America for the first time in about 12 years in 2007 to play South By Southwest and nine other dates across the United States.
 I called singer/guitarist Dave Faulkner in Sydney in February 2007 for a chat about the band, sporting heroes, Wolfmother, religion, and his songwriting secrets.

-UPDATE: As of mid-2014, the Hoodoo Gurus are still going strong.
+UPDATE: The Hoodoo Gurus were supposed to return to America in 2020, but the tour was canceled for obvious reasons.
 Click on HoodooGurus.net for more info.
 The double anthology Ampology is an excellent overview.
 Otherwise, start out with the albums Mars Needs Guitars and/or Stoneage Romeos.

 I KNOW YOU’VE BEEN INFORMALLY TOGETHER SINCE 2002, WHAT INSPIRED THE REUNION?